rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 # Deploy and configure SQL Server

-In *Terminal Server* tab of the lab interface, create a container runtime using podman which - passes in-container accesses to /var/opt/mssql/data directory through to the host's /var/mssql/data directory, and binds the host's port 1433 to pass traffic to the container's port 1433.
+In *Terminal Server* tab of the lab interface, create a container runtime using podman which - passes in-container accesses to /var/opt/mssql directories through to the host's /var/mssql directories, read-only access to the hosts /sys/fs/cgroup directory, and port mapping the host port (1433) to the container's port (1433).

 Pass in the flag to programatically accept the EULA agreement, and setup SQL Server with the provided sa account password